ggkuhnle/fb2nep-epi/assessment/FB2NEP_Assessment_Brief.md

 ---

 ## Provided Files
+- **`FB2NEP_Assessment_Brief.md`**: This document, outlining the assessment requirements, tasks, and marking rubric.
+Review it carefully to understand expectations and deliverables.
 - **`fb2nep_assignment_template.ipynb`**: The main notebook for the assessment.
 Complete the "Data mapping" cell and execute all cells to generate results for your report.
 Submit the executed notebook with outputs.
   - **Link**: [Open Assessment Notebook in Google Colab](https://colab.research.google.com/github/ggkuhnle/fb2nep-epi/blob/main/assessment/fb2nep_assignment_template.ipynb)
 - **`fb2nep_practice.ipynb`**: A practice notebook to explore the analysis tasks (e.g., Table 1, missingness, regressions) without needing to set up data or libraries.
 Use this to practice before working on the assessment.